SAP-samples/btp-developer-guide-cap/documentation/tutorials/prep-for-prod/prep-for-prod.md

               - xs-app.json
     ```

+    > [!IMPORTANT]
+    > If `ui5-task-zipper` is not present under `builder.customTasks` in your generated `ui5.yaml`, re-run `cds add html5-repo` from the project root to regenerate it.
+If the file already exists and is not overwritten, add the `ui5-task-zipper` entry manually as shown above.

 3. Verify that the navigation target `incidents-display` and the SAP Cloud service `sap.cloud` have been correctly added to the application manifest file **app/incidents/webapp/manifest.json**: